 With the recent and largely refuted click-bait story that the octopus may have originated on another planet, my interest in the octopus was reborn.
 A word of caution here, the information in this second installment may blow your mind.
-I’m not going suggest that you take a seat, as I am biologically predisposed to avoiding clichés of this stripe, but if anything happens to anyone while reading the final third of this piece, I hereby absolve myself of all responsibility if you’re not already seated.
+I’m not going suggest that the reader take a seat, as I am biologically predisposed to avoiding clichés of this stripe, but if anything happens to anyone while reading the final third of this piece, I hereby absolve myself of all responsibility if you’re not already seated.

 “If we can figure out how the octopus manages its complex feats of cognition, we might be closer to discovering some of the fundamental elements of thought –and to developing new ideas about how mental capacity evolved.”

 As stated in the first installment, the octopus has more neurons in its arms than it does in its brain.
 I assume the arms and brain work in unison for some sort of prime directive, but what if one of the arms disagrees?
 As Scientific American states, “Like a starfish, an octopus can regrow lost arms.
 Unlike a starfish, a severed octopus arm does not regrow another octopus.”
-So, if the brain directs the arm to perform a dangerous task, does an arm ever exhibit self-preservation qualities?
+So, if the brain directs an arm to perform a dangerous task, does an arm ever exhibit self-preservation qualities?
 Does an arm ever say something equivalent to, “I saw what you did to arm number four last week, and I witnessed you grow another arm, good as new, in a short time.
 I do not consider myself as expendable as arm number four was.
-I am a quality arm that has served you well over the years,“ arm says to brain.
-“Why don’t you ask arm number seven to perform this function?
-We all know that arm is far less productive.”
+I am a quality arm who has served you well over the years,” the sixth arm says to brain.
+“Why don’t you ask arm number seven to perform what I consider a dangerous task?
+We all know that he is far less productive.”
 I am sure that no arm has such a consciousness of its own existence in this sense, and that they largely function to serve the greater need, but how much autonomy do the arms have?